OusCyb3rH4ck/SnapIPLeak/README.md

 - `sudo ./SnapIPLeak.sh`

 ## Important Notes
 For those of you who are having trouble: please, **you must call the victim exactly when the script asks you to**, not before and not after, **_because the IP leaks in the first few seconds of the call_**.
-If you call before running the script or before it tells you to call, it won’t work.
+If you call before executing the script or after it tells you to call, it won’t work.